pedro2163/wild-deck-construction-guide/razakus/guide.md

 ### Demon Hunter
 Assume the opponent is playing Odd.

 Odd and Aggro.
-You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Gluttonous Ooze, Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), Holy Nova and Zilliax if you have The Coin, keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions.
+You need to mulligan for small removal spells (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Gluttonous Ooze (or it's variants), Duskbreaker, Holy Nova and Zilliax if you have The Coin.
 Don't keep any card that costs more than 4 mana.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 If during your turn 4 the only card you can play is Mass Dispell to silence one 1-drop minion, do it.
 It is worth it!

 ### Druid
 Assume the opponent is playing Malygos but keep one small removal in case.

 Odd and Aggro.
-You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Zephrys the Great, Cleric of Scales, Northshire Cleric, Twilight Whelp, Duskbreaker, Shadow Visions or Renew (only if you have another removal in hand), Holy Nova, Mass Dispell and Zilliax if you have The Coin, keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions.
+You need to mulligan for small removal spells except Shadow Word: Death (0, 1, 2 or 3 mana), Cleric of Scales, Northsire Cleric, Twilight Whelp, Renew or Shadow Visions (only if you have another removal in hand), keep Mo'arg or Thalnos if you have Spirit Lash or Shadow Visions, Zephrys the Great, Duskbreaker, Holy Nova, Mass Dispell and Zilliax if you have The Coin.
 Don't keep any card that costs more than 4 mana.
 The strategy is simple: you need to control the opponent.
 You win when you controlled all his board.
 Be careful with Dirty Rat, don't play him after the oponent plays Embiggen.

 Jade.
 Mulligan for Draw and your combo.